Mecharim

 An open technology.
 The engine inside MechaHub.

 Language models are powerful.
-What they lack is context that is precise, attributable, and unambiguous.
-Xenkey is a deceptively simple format that gives a model exactly that — one verified claim about your business, bound to its conditions and evidence.
-When you assemble enough of them, you get a cloud of meaning: the sharpest input an agent can possibly receive.
+What they often lack is context that is precise, attributable, and unambiguous.
+Xenkey is a deceptively simple format that provides exactly that: one verified claim about your business, bound to its conditions and evidence.
+When you assemble enough of them, you get a cloud of meaning that gives an agent a much stronger input than generic marketing copy ever could.

 Platform